-Based on previous studies and expected variability in outcomes, a sample size of 1000 patients is estimated to provide sufficient power to detect significant differences in primary outcomes for the most prevalent respiratory viruses(11,12).
-In terms of descriptive statistics on the incidence/prevalence rates, 1000/2000 participants would conservatively allow the estimation with a 95% confidence interval of $\pm 3.1\%/2.2\%$.

-There is little consensus in the literature on how best to calculate a formal sample size cluster analysis such as latent class modelling.
-Simulation studies have suggested that sample sizes in the order of 500 to 1000 participants are usually sufficient even in the presence of weak class-indicator associations for 80% power or greater (11,12).

-To develop a clinical prediction model of progression of illness, a minimum sample size of 932 would be required.
-This assumes that for a model to be useful it would need to have an area under the ROC curve of at leas 0.85 and is based on an outcome prevalence of 10% and up to 18 parameters in the final model.
+Based on previous studies and expected variability in outcomes, a sample size of 1000 patients is estimated to provide sufficient power to detect significant differences in primary outcomes for the most prevalent respiratory viruses.
+9 10 In terms of descriptive statistics on the incidence/prevalence rates, 1000/2000 participants would conservatively allow the estimation with a 95% CI of $\pm 3.1\%/2.2\%$.
+There is little consensus in the literature on how best to calculate a formal sample size for cluster analysis such as latent class modelling.
+Simulation studies have suggested that sample sizes in the order of 500-1000 participants are usually sufficient even in the presence of weak class-indicator associations for 80% power or greater.9 10 To develop a clinical prediction model of progression of illness, a minimum sample size of 932 would be required.
+This assumes that for a model to be useful, it would need to have an area under the receiver operating characteristic (ROC) curve of at least 0.85 and is based on an outcome prevalence of 10% and up to 18 parameters in the final model.

-Statistical Methods
+Statistical methods

 A detailed statistical analysis plan has been designed for the UNIVERSAL study involving all statistical considerations to ensure robust and reliable results.
 Here, we will only describe the essential statistical methods for the primary analysis.
 For analysis involving multiple comparisons, we will adjust them with Bonferroni correction.
-SAS version 9.4 or above, STATA version 18 or above, and R 4.4 or above will be used for analyses.
+SAS V.9.4 or above, STATA V.18 or above and R V.4.4 or above will be used for analyses.

-Descriptive statistics will be used to summarise baseline characteristics, clinical presentation, and outcomes related to different viral pathogens.
-Measures of central tendency (mean, median) and dispersion (standard deviation, interquartile range) will be calculated for continuous variables, while frequencies and percentages are used for categorical variables.
+Descriptive statistics will be used to summarise baseline characteristics, clinical presentation and outcomes related to different viral pathogens.
+Measures of central tendency (mean, median) and dispersion (SD, IQR) will be calculated for continuous variables, while frequencies and percentages are used for categorical variables.
 Univariate analyses will be used to explore the relationship between key characteristics and the outcome measures.
 Clustering techniques will be used to explore similar patterns with respect to symptoms, severity and duration.

 Multivariable regression models will be employed to identify associations between key predictors and outcomes while controlling for potential confounders.
-These models will be adjusted for demographic factors (age, gender, ethnicity), clinical variables (severity scores, comorbidities), and treatment regimens.
-The choice of regression model (e.g., logistic regression for binary outcomes, linear regression for continuous outcomes) depends on the nature of the dependent variable.
-For analysis involving data at multiple timepoints, multi-level regression with 1st level autoregressive error correlation structure (i.e., AR(1)) will be used to control for within-subject correlation.
+These models will be adjusted for demographic factors (age, sex, ethnicity, socioeconomic status, vaccination status), clinical variables (severity scores, comorbidities) and treatment regimens.
+Prior to model fitting, multicollinearity among covariates will be assessed using appropriate statistical methods (eg, variance inflation factor), and adjustments will be made if necessary to ensure model stability.
+The choice of regression model (eg, logistic regression for binary outcomes, linear regression for continuous outcomes) depends on the nature of the dependent variable.
+For analysis involving data at multiple time points, multilevel regression with first-level autoregressive error correlation structure (ie, AR(1)) will be used to control for within-subject correlation.

-Subgroup and Interaction Analyses
+Subgroup and interaction analyses

-Subgroup analyses are conducted to explore differences in primary and secondary outcomes among specific patient groups, such as those with different respiratory viruses (e.g., influenza, RSV, SARS-CoV-2) or varying severity levels.
+Subgroup analyses are conducted to explore differences in primary and secondary outcomes among specific patient groups, such as those with different respiratory viruses (eg, influenza, RSV, SARS-CoV-2) or varying severity levels.
 Interaction terms are included in regression models to examine potential interactions between key variables, such as the interaction between age and comorbidities in predicting disease severity.
 We will also consider stratifying the analysis by different respiratory viruses if the sample size allows.
 These analyses help identify variations in treatment effects and outcomes across different subpopulations.

-Missing Data
+Missing data